 Special Call: Undergraduate Program Evaluation and Renewal

 As part of the 2019 TLEF round, UBC-V is launching a special strategic call for proposals to academic units for Undergraduate Program Evaluation and Renewal projects.
-With support from Provost’s office and Strategic Plan Implementation funding, $1,000,000 will be earmarked for program renewal at UBC-V, with four to six projects funded for up to three years.
+With support from Provost’s office and Strategic Plan Implementation funding and the TLEF, $1,700,000 will be earmarked for program renewal at UBC-V, with ten projects funded for up to three years.
 In particular, and in alignment with UBC’s Strategic Plan (Strategy 12: Program Redesign), we encourage departments who are interested in reframing undergraduate academic program design in terms of learning outcomes and competencies to apply for funding and central support resources through this call.

 Focus on Learning Outcomes/Competencies